• Skip to primary navigation

 The Story Behind Grilled Quail with Pomegranate and Orange Glaze

 This recipe for Grilled Quail with Pomegranate and Orange Glaze was inspired by a recipe in Evan Goldstein's book Perfect Pairings.
-Evan is a Master Sommelier and has been nominated four times for the James Beard Award "Outstanding Wine and Spirits Professional of the Year".
+Evan is a Master Sommelier and has been nominated four times for the James Beard Award for "Outstanding Wine and Spirits Professional of the Year".
 You could say, Mr. Goldstein knows his wine.
 He also knows his food and has a joint relationship with major chefs in a few eateries.

 I first met them at Fleur De Lys (also since closed) in San Francisco when BB, who then worked as VP of Sales and Marketing for the San Francisco CVB, and I were having dinner with Joyce Goldstein, Journalist Burt Wolf, of Burt Wolf Travel on PBS, BB's boss, John Marks, then President/CEO of San Francisco CVB and his lovely wife Marty.
 We were all talking and enjoying our amuse; a silky cold asparagus soup served in an eggshell (sorry no pictures, this was WAY back in the olden days when we didn't take pictures of our food.
 I know, can you even imagine?) - and this guy turns to us and starts telling us what wines we should be having with our meal.